PLCnext/MqttGdsConnector/MqttClient_Technical_Details.md

 A complete configuration example can be found [here](https://github.com/PLCnext/MqttGdsConnector/tree/master/examples).
 Remember that your own configuration file must **always** be named `mqtt_gds.settings.json`.
 <div class="page"></div>

+## Note on operation in different PLC states

+When the PLC goes into "Stop" mode, all PLCnext task processing will be suspended, but the MQTT Client will continue to run.
+GDS variables will continue to be read and written by the MQTT Client app.
+This is by design, because any or all GDS variables can be associated with processes that are not running in PLCnext tasks, e.g. other Function Extensions, or other Runtime applications.

 ## Known issues and limitations
 * Only one client, and one concurrent server connection, is currently supported